kitnil/awesome/README.md

 ## Go

-- [easegress](https://github.com/megaease/easegress) - An all-rounder traffic orchestration system
+- [easegress](https://github.com/megaease/easegress) - A Cloud Native traffic orchestration system
 - [page-fetch](https://github.com/detectify/page-fetch) - Fetch web pages using headless Chrome, storing all fetched resources including JavaScript files.
 Run arbitrary JavaScript on many web pages and see the returned values
 - [sonic](https://github.com/bytedance/sonic) - A blazingly fast JSON serializing & deserializing library
 - [alertmanager](https://github.com/prometheus/alertmanager) - Prometheus Alertmanager
 - [gotty](https://github.com/sorenisanerd/gotty) - Share your terminal as a web application
 - [bee](https://github.com/ethersphere/bee) - Bee is a Swarm client implemented in Go.
-It’s the basic building block for the Swarm network: a private; decentralized; censorship-resistant and self-sustaining network for storing your (application) data.
+It’s the basic building block for the Swarm network: a private; decentralized; and self-sustaining network for permissionless publishing and access to your (application) data.
 - [go-zero](https://github.com/tal-tech/go-zero) - go-zero is a web and rpc framework written in Go.
 It's born to ensure the stability of the busy sites with resilient design.
 Builtin goctl greatly improves the development productivity.
 - [jsonc](https://github.com/tidwall/jsonc) - Parse json with comments and trailing commas.
 - [oauth2l](https://github.com/google/oauth2l) - oauth2l ("oauth tool") is a simple CLI for interacting with Google API authentication.